KSP-KOS/KOS/README.md

 ### Controls that must be used with LOCK

     THROTTLE			// Lock to a decimal value between 0 and 1.
-    STEERING			// Lock to a vector.
+    STEERING			// Lock to a direction.